 Prof. Colm Durkan is the founder and head of the Nanoengineering Science (formerly the Scanning Probe Microscopy and Nanoelectronics) group at the Nanoscience centre of the University of Cambridge.
-He is a fellow of Girton College, Cambridge.

 Originally from Dublin, Colm obtained his primary degree in Physics from Trinity College Dublin.
 He was also a Trinity College Foundation scholar, and was the recipient of the Fitzgerald medal in 1992.